fedebertolini/personio-slack-bot/README.md

  copying the link.
   - `PERSONIO_MESSAGE_{CALENDAR_ID}`: When the events are posted to Slack, these are grouped by Calendar ID.
 This env variable defines the group's header.
+- `IGNORE_LIST` (optional): comma separated list of employee names that should be ignored.

 ## Usage
 Run `npm run start`.